Budget Salary and Benefit Costs

 - The blue X, to the right of the period description, which will close the panel

-The following image show the panel header and salary areas.
+The following image shows the panel header and salary area.

 Monthly Base Salary